networkdowntime/Vibe-Coding-Accelerator/high-level-spec.md

     - Each AI Agent file is submitted to the LLM along with the documents with instructions to:
         - For this file, look at the documents and add items that are missing, remove or update items that conflict so that the instructions in this file adhere to the guidelines provided.
     - After all of the files have been processed, the "export" directory is zipped, and provided as a download through the UI as a link.
+    - In addition to the zip file a traceability report should be generated that shows the various apects of the tech stack and rules and help the user identify potentially missing guidelines.
+Missing documents will impact the completeness score for the project.
+A project that has all related guidelines will have a completeness score of 100.